Why is Cape Canaveral a launch site? It’s the perfect spot to maximize rocket speed, ensure public safety, and maintain efficient operations.

 “Why is Cape Canaveral a launch site?” wrap up

-You might ask, isn’t there land closer to the equator than Cape Canaveral?
-But think about it: what U.S. territory is closest to the equator?
-Yep, you guessed it.
-It’s Florida!
+Yeah, there’s land closer to the equator than Cape Canaveral.
+But the question is, what U.S. territory is nearest to the equator?
+Florida, of course!

-Plus, almost all other potential sites aren’t on the mainland U.S.
+Plus, almost all other land options aren’t on the continental U.S.

-So, from a business and economic standpoint, sure, there are trade-offs.
-But all things considered, Cape Canaveral is like the Goldilocks of rocket launch sites.
-It’s as if Earth handed us this spot and said, “Here’s your springboard to the cosmos.”
+So, from a business-economic standpoint, there are tradeoffs.
+But all things considered, Cape Canaveral is the sweet spot for rocket launches.
+It’s like Earth handed us this location and said, “Use this as your springboard into the cosmos.”

-Let’s just hope Cape Canaveral doesn’t disappear with rising ocean levels in the future.
-That’d be the only reason we’d ever want to abandon this precious launch site.
-It’s just too perfect, ticking every box you’d want in a rocket launch site.
+I just hope Cape Canaveral doesn’t disappear as oceans rise in the near future.
+That’d be the only reason we’d ever abandon this treasured launch site.
+Because the location is simply too awesome, checking off every box you’d want in a rocket launch site.

-What do you think is the most crucial factor out of the six we discussed?
+What do you think is the most important reason out of the 6 discussed?
 Do you believe Cape Canaveral is the best launch site in the U.S. for rockets?

 Featured Image Photo Credit: NASA (image cropped)